munroe1786/munroe1786.github.io/_posts/2019-09-15-first_portfolio_project.markdown

 I also learned to reach out for help, something that is hard for me at times.
 But we are all here to help each other learn, succeed and grow.

 So now I am going to prepare for the project review by making sure I understand all the mechanics of the gem and its file structures.
-I also want to review OOP so that I am to discuss it confidently.
+I also want to review OOP so that I am able to discuss it confidently.